-READING QUIZES (5%): Weekly reading quizzes will directly relate to the week's readings, lectures, and supplemental videos.
-All reading quizzes will open on the Monday before they are due and must be completed by the following Saturday at 11pm.
-Quizzes cannot be reopened once closed, so do not wait until the deadline!
-You will have the opportunity to make one missed quiz up at the end of the course, which will otherwise serve as extra credit.

-DISCUSSION POSTS (15%): As members of a democratic society, it is important that we engage in deliberative exchanges.
+- Course Exams (60%): There six course exams in this course.
+Each exam will be worth 10% of your total grade.
+All exams will open on the Friday before they are due and must be completed by the following Sunday at 11pm.
+The exams cover everything from its associated Canvas module (the week's readings, lectures, supplemental videos, and discussion topics).
+Exams cannot be reopened once closed, so do not wait until the deadline!
+Moreover, unreliable internet connections and personal computer issues that result in an incomplete exam are reviewed at the instructor's discretion.
+Further instructions regarding the exam are available in Canvas. - Discussion posts (15%): As members of a democratic society, it is important that we engage in deliberative exchanges.
 To help facilitate said exchanges, I will ask you to participate in weekly discussion via Canvas.
-Discussion forums will open the Monday of each new module-initial topic replies are due the following Wednesday at 11pm and peer replies are due the following Saturday at 11pm.
+Discussion forums will open the Monday of each new module-initial topic replies are due the following Wednesday at 11pm and peer replies are due the following Sunday at 11pm.
 I will ensure that our discussions are respectful, interactive, and enjoyable.
 Strict plagiarism standards will be used for these posts, so please be aware that you will need to show originality of thought.
-Discussion posts cannot be made up, so don't wait until the deadlines!

-POLITICS & NEWS (P&N) (20%): A key component of genuine learning is applying course content to what is going on outside of our digital classroom.
-With this in mind, every other week (starting week #2), you will be responsible for writing a one-page reflection on how one of the previous week's key concept, topic, or idea relates to a news article published during the same two weeks (see below schedule or Canvas for due dates).
-You will have the opportunity to make one P&N up at the end of the course, which will otherwise serve as extra credit.
+Discussion posts cannot be made up, so don't wait until the deadlines! - Politics & news (P&N) (25%): A key component of genuine learning is applying course content to what is going on outside of our digital classroom.
+With this in mind, every week you will be responsible for writing a one-page reflection on how one of the previous week's key concept, topic, or idea relates to a news article published during the same two weeks.
 Please not you must submit this document as Word doc or PDF (Pages, Google Docs, and links cannot be accepted).
+Please see Canvas for further instructions.

-Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
+Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2)

+hours of out-of-class time per week over the span of a semester.
 WASC has adopted a similar requirement.

 Course Grading Based on Course Objectives

-Course Exams (60 50%)
+Course Exams (60%)

-Discussion Posts (15 .5%)
+Discussion Posts (15%)

-Politics in the News (20 20%)
+Politics in the News (25%)

-Reading Quizzes (5% %)